szilvajuhos/szilvajuhos.github.io/_drafts/useful_bash.md

 ```

 ### Where is my file? [^](#Useful-bash-and-other-tricks)
-You have 200T data around and you are remembering only vaguely the name of the file.
+You have 200T data around and you are remembering only vaguely the name of the file you need.
 Munin has a (quite standard)
 database that is updated every evening, and can be searched with the command `locate`.
-(Since this database is updated
+Since this database is updated
-every evening by scanning through the disks, it is an other reason to clean up stuff.)
-If trying to find a pattern like
+every evening by scanning through the disks, it is an other reason to clean up stuff.
+If you are trying to find a
-`Homo_sapiens`, only type:
+pattern like `Homo_sapiens`, only type:

 ```
 $ locate Homo_sapiens| grep -v work |head